openwide-java/artifact-listener/README.md

 Sources are licensed under the Apache 2 license.

-This service is mostly developed by Open Wide (http://www.openwide.fr/).
+This service is mostly developed by Smile (https://www.smile.eu).
 External contributions, ideas... are highly welcome.

 This is still a work in progress as we plan to clean up the code/add feature/... in the future.